mickfuzz/dyne_docs/src/terminal/docs/37-regular-expressions.md

     XThere are 40006 items

 This happened because Sed replaces the first occurrence of the pattern you request.
-You requested \"zero or more\" and the first occurrence of that is the beginning of the line!\
+You requested "zero or more" and the first occurrence of that is the beginning of the line!\

 In this case, you want the plus sign (0+), but many versions of Sed